En Manaivi: Production

 After the success of his comedy Sabapathy, producer A. V. Meiyappan wanted to make another film in the same genre.
 He sought out Marathi film director Sundar Rao Nadkarni who had recently entered the Tamil film industry with Shantha Sakku Bai.
-The film was based on a Marathi stage play "Samshai Kolli" which in turn was based on French playwright Molière's Self- deceived Husband.
+The film was based on a Marathi stage play Samshaya Kallol which in turn was based on the French playwright Molière's Self- deceived Husband.

 Soundtrack

-Lyrics were written by T. K. Sundara Vathiyar while the background music was provided by Saraswathi Stores Orchestra.
-The song Sangadamaana Samaiyalai vittu .. sung by R. Nadesan is a hit and popular even after 70 years.
-R. Padma danced to the song Ennilum Aval .. sung by P. A. Periyanayaki.
+The lyrics were written by T. K. Sundara Vathiyar, with background music provided by the Saraswathi Stores Orchestra.
+The song Sangadamaana Samaiyalai vittu, sung by R. Nadesan, became particularly popular.